orsonteodoro/oiledmachine-overlay/SECURITY.md

 [3] Understaffed and outdated hardware to fix issues

-[4] There a lot of wrongs with the upstream project that make Electron look more safer.
+[4] There a lot of wrongs with this upstream project that make Electron look more safer.

 ### Small packages cases